-The Guild is known for its year-round, community-based programming for individuals with intellectual disabilities who have complex needs, including autism, mental health diagnoses and maladaptive behaviors.
+The Guild is known for its year-round, community-based programming for individuals with intellectual and developmental disabilities who have complex needs.
 The Guild’s population benefits from our extended-year academic instruction and/or full-year residential services.
 The Guild’s program is based on the principles of Applied Behavior Analysis (ABA).

 Intellectual disabilities (ID)

 A diagnosis of Intellectual Disability (ID) necessitates specialized education to promote learning and progress.
 The Guild’s learning environment is designed to serve students with a wide range of ability levels and diagnoses.

 All Guild students have some type of ID.
 Some Guild students have chromosomal disorders, such as Down syndrome or Cri-du-Chat, and others have a dual diagnosis of ID and a mental health diagnosis, such as depression, generalized anxiety disorder or bipolar disorder.

 Because there is a great deal of variability among special learners, each student’s educational program is individualized.

 Many Guild students have an Autism Spectrum Disorder (ASD).
 The U.S. Centers for Disease Control and Prevention reports that one in 36 American children is diagnosed with ASD.
 ASD is nearly four times more common among boys than among girls.

 At The Guild, our students with autism and other developmental disabilities benefit greatly from the school and residential services we provide.
 We help them to lead high-quality lives and participate meaningfully in the community.

 Dual diagnosis (ID/MH)